|Contents of this page

 RF power source

 The RF Power Source has a modular setup and consists of a number of rather inexpensive commercially available modules.
 The total amount of modules, however, will affect our budget quite intensively.
-Only the matching circuit and the antenna are made in our workshop and for these items separate paragraphs can be found on this page.
+The matching circuit, the antenna and some of the amplifiers (obtained as kits) are made in our workshop and for these items separate paragraphs can be found on this page.

-The layout of the RF Power Source is shown in the block schematic in image 15:
+The layout of the modular RF Power Source for an arbitrary chosen frequency around 400 MHz is shown in the block schematic in image 16:

-The inputs and or outputs in the block schematic are given in Watt units (W), whereas the power gain is given in decibel (dB).
+The inputs and or outputs in the block schematic are given in dBm, the power gain or power attenuation is given in dB.
+Total power output can be at a maximum of 100W.
 Impedances of all modules up to the matching circuit is 50Ω.
+A number of the modules may require cooling by forced air.

 RF Function Signal Generator

-However, we found a cheap old circulator, working in the range of 0.14 to 112 MHz, a 1979 model Prüfgenerator "EP 105 BS a" by the manufacturing company of Dipl.-Ing.
-H.-G. Neuwirth, from Hannover, Germany (image 19).
+We found a cheap old signal generator, working in the range of 0.14 to 112 MHz, a 1979 model Prüfgenerator "EP 105 BS a" by the manufacturing company of Dipl.-Ing.
+H.-G. Neuwirth, from Hannover, Germany, later bought by the company of Rohde & Schwarz, Munich (image 17).

 This signal generator has 7 Frequency ranges: